 Our Creative Campus is close to Liverpool city centre and is the home of our creative and performing arts subjects.
 Here, you can learn your craft in the inspirational setting of Grade II-listed buildings and state-of-the-art performance spaces, studios and workshops.
 The University has invested heavily in this campus, which includes two theatres, two dance studios and two black box performance spaces, a music technology laboratory, a recording studio, dedicated studios and specialist workshop facilities for ceramics, computer aided manufacture, fine metal, machine workshop, textiles and printmaking.

-The collaboration space is a unique space and has been designed to be used collectively across all disciplines and collaboratively with the Fab Lab and Graphic Design studio which are adjacent to this room.
-This is a flexible and multi use space and has special features which make it ideal for co-design and regional development opportunities as well as a teaching space.
-The equipment housed here ranges from a large screen interactive TV to a hands on chalkboard interface.
-Modular and flexible furniture and a suite of Mac computers installed with the Adobe Creative Suite are also included.
+Our unique collaboration space has been designed to be used collectively across all disciplines and collaboratively with the 'Fab Lab' and Graphic Design studio which are adjacent to this room.
+This is a flexible and multi-use space and has special features which makes it ideal for co-design and regional development opportunities as well as a teaching space.
+The equipment contained here ranges from a large screen interactive TV to a hands-on chalkboard interface.
+Modular and flexible furniture and a suite of Macintosh (Mac) computers installed with the Adobe Creative Suite are also included.

-10am-11am, 11.30am-1pm & 2-4pm
+10am-11am, 11.30am-1pm and 2-4pm.